| Dicky Nourse

 Tests continue every 6 months, and she will phone again next January

-July 2018 - next routine PSA test due
+July 2018 - routine PSA test - no callback, so assume all clear.

 --- End of Prostate Info ---